ocaml-sf/learn-ocaml/README.md

 make build-deps
 ```

-(You may want to read the script to know what it does first.)
+(You may want to first read the script to know what it does.)

 * Compile the app using:
 ```